Frequently Asked QuestionsLast Updated: May 6th, 2021

 What happens if I do not pay any further invoices on time?

 If your case is such that a further fee is required and you are experiencing difficulties, please contact us as soon as you receive your invoice.
 The lawyer dealing with your case will then discuss the possible options with you.
 You will either be given extra time to pay, or your case will be closed.
+If you do not pay invoices on time, you may also incur a late payment fee.

 Are there any late payment fees?